nerdzlab/NerdzNetworking/README.md

 **INHERITS**: `Request` protocol

 Protocol that represents a multipart form-data request.
 Protocol inherits `Request` protocol, and adding files property on top.
 So mostly it is the same as `Request` protocol.
+You can use `DefaultMultipartFormDataRequest` struct, that already implements this protocol, for executing multipart requests.

 <br>